 Houston, Texas Defective Drug Lawsuit Lawyers

-At Michael P. Fleming & Associates, P.C., our defective drug lawyers are committed to helping adults and children who have suffered personal injuries or wrongful death by the side effects of drugs promoted as safe by the large pharmaceutical companies.
+At Michael P. Fleming & Associates, P.C., our defective drug lawyers are committed to helping adults and children who have suffered in Houston personal injuries or wrongful death by the side effects of drugs promoted as safe by the large pharmaceutical companies.
 Many of the conditions caused by these products are life-threatening and fatal.
 All severely affect the victim’s quality of life.
 If you or a loved one has been affected by the adverse reactions caused by a pharmaceutical drug, contact trial lawyer Michael P. Fleming now for a free, no-obligation consultation.
 You might be entitled to compensation for your injuries and condition.

 Some of the defective drug cases we are currently accepting are as follows: